Court Holds 6-Month Limitation Period “Unreasonable and Unenforceable”

 It has long been established that parties to a contract may agree to shorten the statute of limitations.
 While the legislature has established 6 years as the period of limitations for breach of contract, contracting parties can shorten it considerably.
 Many municipal contracts permit only 90 days to commence an action, and in some instances, the period of limitations can consensually be shortened to as little as 30 days.

 So it came as a bit of a surprise when the appellate court in Albany struck down a 6-month period of limitations in a subcontract for the construction of a residence hall for the Dormitory Authority of the State of New York (“DASNY”).
 DASNY had entered into a general contract with U.W.
 Marx, Inc. (“Marx”), which in turn entered into a subcontract with Digesare Mechanical (“Sub”).
 Following the completion of the project, and more than a year after its last day of work, Sub commenced an action against Marx seeking its contract balance.
 Marx defended by arguing that Sub’s action was time-barred, based on a provision in the providing that “any claim by [Sub] must be filed…within six (6) months after [Sub’s] last day of work on the project site.”

-A betting man, with familiarity of the case law, would have bet the ranch on the dismissal of Sub’s claim.
+A betting man, with a familiarity with the case law, would have bet the ranch on the dismissal of Sub’s claim.
 It seemed open and shut—Sub commenced suit well more than 6 months after its last day of work.
 But Sub had an interesting argument up its sleeve.